Top 5 Sports Cards To Invest in for 2022

 Without question, these stories will also involve Magic’s biggest competitor – Larry Bird.
 And Larry’s stories are equally as legendary.
 And that’s where the trigger catalyst comes into play for this sports card pick….

 You see, as luck would have it, Magic and Larry’s rookie cards BOTH come on the exact same card!
 That’s right, you get 2 HOF rookies – both on one card.
 It’s two for the price of one – making the 1980-81 Topps Larry Bird / Magic Johnson RC one of the most unique sports cards in existence.
 Now here’s the key…

-As of today, there’s no release date for this Magic Johnson documentary.
-It just says “sometime in 2021.”
-So, the play is to get this Magic/Bird rookie card AHEAD of the release date.
+As stated earlier, the Magic docuseries “They Call Me Magic”, comes out in a few weeks. ” So, the play is to get this Magic/Bird rookie card AHEAD of the release date.
 If the coming documentary has anywhere near the same impact at the Last Dance did for Jordan rookies, then the time to buy the Larry/Magic RC is now!
 Oh, and here’s another little secret….

 Printing presses in the early 80’s weren’t all that sophisticated.
 As a result, many Magic/Larry rookie cards contain a printing defect – which is a small black line – in lower right-hand corner.
 Collectors are funny – and any imperfections – even minor ones – devalue the cards.
 So, the big play is to get a high-graded RC (7, 8, or 9 rating) WITHOUT the black printing defect.
 That’ll the sweet spot.
 NOTE: I posted an entire video on why I like this card.

 #4 Sports Card to Invest In: 1910 E90-2 American Caramel Honus Wagner

 Next on our list of top sports cards to invest in for 2021 is the 1910 E90-2 American Caramel Honus Wagner.
 This card has a cool story – and big potential – so let me explain the investment rationale….